-- Position the piston TDC at the end of the compression stroke. - clear the push rod [C]. • Remove the push rods and mark them so they can be installed in their original positions during assembly.

-- Turn the crankcase up side down so that the tappets will fall away from the cam lobes. - Pull the camshaft [A] out of the crankcase.
+- Position the piston TDC at the end of the compression stroke. - Push down [A] the spring side of the rocker arm [B] and move it to clear the push rod [C]. - Remove the push rods and mark them so they can be installed in their original positions during assembly. - Turn the crankcase up side down so that the tappets will fall away from the cam lobes. - Pull the camshaft [A] out of the crankcase.

-• Remove the tappets [A] and mark them so they can be installed in their original positions during assembly.
+Remove the tappets [A] and mark them so they can be installed in their original positions during assembly.